 We have set out below some of the key obligations of the GDPR and described how Snap WebHost will assist our clients to meet these requirements.

 To further assist our clients, we have produced a number of GDPR worksheets that give detailed guidance on specific topics such as obtaining consent within your surveys and providing opt outs, and anonymization in surveys.
-These are available on our website in our Support Hub.
+These are available on our website at snapsurveys.com/gdpr and in our Support Hub.